More Americans blame Trump for government shutdown: Reuters/Ipsos poll

-NEW YORK/WASHINGTON (Reuters) - More Americans blame President Donald Trump than congressional Democrats for the partial U.S. government shutdown, a Reuters/Ipsos poll released on Thursday found, as lawmakers returned to Washington with no quick end to the shutdown in sight.
+NEW YORK/WASHINGTON, Dec 27 (Reuters) - More Americans blame President Donald Trump than congressional Democrats for the partial U.S. government shutdown, a Reuters/Ipsos poll released on Thursday found, as lawmakers returned to Washington with no quick end to the shutdown in sight.

 Forty-seven percent of adults hold Trump responsible, while 33 percent blame Democrats in Congress, according to the Dec.
 21-25 poll, conducted mostly after the shutdown began.
 Seven percent of Americans blamed congressional Republicans.